Natal teeth are teeth that are already present at birth. They are different from neonatal teeth, which grow in during the first 30 days after birth.

 Natal teeth are most often discovered by the provider shortly after birth.

 Dental x-rays may be done in some cases.
-If there are signs of another condition that may be linked with natal teeth, exams and testing for that condition will be done.
+If there are signs of another condition that may be linked with natal teeth, exams and testing for that condition may need to be done.

 Tinanoff N, Development and developmental anomalies of the teeth.
-In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
-Philadelphia, PA: Elsevier; 2015:chap 307.
+Philadelphia, PA: Elsevier; 2016:chap 307.